Measure-Theoretic Time-Delay Embedding: Background and Overview

 We review the following result from Riemannian geometry, which will be used to show the injectivity of the metric derivative operator (see the proof of Theorem~\ref{thm:main_embedding}).
-A complete proof appears in the supplementary materials. \begin{prop} Let $(M, g)$ and $(N, q)$ be Riemannian manifolds, $f:M\rightarrow N$ be a differentiable map and $\varphi \in \mathcal{D} (N)$.
+A complete proof appears in Appendix~\ref{sec:proofs}. \begin{prop} Let $(M, g)$ and $(N, q)$ be Riemannian manifolds, $f:M\rightarrow N$ be a differentiable map and $\varphi \in \mathcal{D} (N)$.
 Then for all $X\in TM$,